en_USEnglish

 Network security

-Network security in OpenStack is guaranteed by the use of firewalls, access control lists (ACLs) and other network traffic filtering mechanisms.
+Network security in OpenStack is ensured through the use of firewalls, access control lists (ACLs), and other network traffic filtering mechanisms.
 You can specify firewall rules and ACLs using the Neutron module.

 OpenStack also supports intrusion detection and prevention (IDS/IPS) to detect and block suspicious network activity.
 You can configure monitoring tools such as Snort and Suricata to perform real-time analysis of network packets.